workadventure/workadventure/docs/maps/broadcast.md

 </div>

 1. Open the map editor.
-2. Open the "configure my room" modal.
+2. Access the "configure my room" modal.
-3. Open the megaphone tab.
+3. Navigate to the megaphone tab.
-4. Switch on/off the general megaphone.
+4. Toggle the the general megaphone on or off.
-5. Give a unique name to your megaphone.
+5. Assign a unique name to your megaphone.
-6. Define the scope of your megaphone, if you want to only broadcast to this map or to all maps that have the same megaphone settings (spaceName and scope).
+6. Define the scope of your megaphone.
+The scope can be set as "room" or "world".
+If you choose "room", the megaphone's range will be limited to the current room.
+If you select "world", the megaphone's reach will extend across multiple rooms.
+Individuals in any room configured with the same "space name" will be able to hear you when the megaphone is enabled.
-7. To be able to manage who can use the megaphone you can add some rights restrictions.
-You can restrict the megaphone to a specific user or to a specific group of users by using tags.
+7. Manage the megaphone's usage by applying rights restrictions.
+You can limit the megaphone's access to specific users or user groups using tags.